tonsky/rum/README.md

 ### Component’s local state

-Sometimes you need to keep track of some mutable data just inside component and nowhere else.
-Rum provides `rum.core/local` mixin.
+Sometimes you need to keep track of some mutable data just inside a component and nowhere else.
+Rum provides the `rum.core/local` mixin.
 It’s a little trickier to use, so hold on:

-1. Each compoent in Rum has internal state associated with it, normally used by mixins and Rum internals.
+1. Each component in Rum has internal state associated with it, normally used by mixins and Rum internals.
-2. `rum.core/local` creates a mixin that will put an atom into component’s state.
+2. `rum.core/local` creates a mixin that will put an atom into the component’s state.
-3. You use `rum.core/defcs` instead of `rum.core/defc` to get hold of components’s state in a render function.
+3. `rum.core/defcs` is used instead of `rum.core/defc`.
+It allows you to get hold of the components’s state in the render function (it will be passed as a first argument).
-4. You extract that atom from state and `deref`/`swap!`/`reset!` it as usual.
+4. You can then extract that atom from the component's state and `deref`/`swap!`/`reset!` it as usual.
-5. Any change in that atom will force component to update.
+5. Any change to the atom will force the component to update.

 In practice, it’s quite convenient to use: